Social Fund (UK): Community care grants

 In making a determination on a claim for a CCG the decision-maker (DM) must follow the relevant legislation (including the Social Fund Directions), and must also take account of the national and local guidance, i.e. the Social Fund Guide (SFG) and the appropriate Area Decision Maker's (ADM) guidance.
-This approach also applies to BLs and CLs.
+This approach also applies to BLs and CLs (see below).

 Budgeting loans

 Budgeting loans (BLs) are intended to help those on means-tested benefits to spread the cost of intermittent expenses over a longer period.
-It is an interest free loan.
+It is an interest-free loan.
 The Social Fund Directions make clear that the purpose of the loan is to help meet intermittent expenses which the applicant has difficulty in budgeting for.

-The structure of the BL scheme was adjusted several times since 1988.
+The structure of the BL scheme was subsequently adjusted several times.
 Buck identifies four periods of policy development.
 The key development was the move in 1999 to a so-called 'fact-based' approach.
 The effect of these changes in essence was to severely limit the discretion involved by DMs in making BL determinations.
 The changes also involved less focus on the scrutiny of the applicant's need for particular items.

 Crisis loans (CLs)

-Crisis loans (CLs) are intended to help those who have an urgent financial crisis; for example, in consequence of an emergency or disaster such as a fire or flood.
-CLs are interest free loans, but unlike BLs, there is no requirement for an applicant to be in receipt of one of the qualifying benefits.
-The Social Fund Directions make it clear that the overall purpose of CLs is to help meet expenses in an emergency or disaster where there is no other means to prevent a serious health and safety risk to the applicant or their family.
+Crisis loans (CLs) were intended to help those who have an urgent financial crisis: for example, in consequence of an emergency or disaster such as a fire or flood.
+CLs are interest-free loans, but unlike BLs, there is no requirement for an applicant to be in receipt of one of the qualifying benefits.
+The Social Fund Directions make it clear that the overall purpose of CLs was to help meet expenses in an emergency or disaster where there is no other means to prevent a serious health and safety risk to the applicant or their family.

-CLs are used not only to cover specific items needed in a financial crisis, but also to cover living expenses, for example, where there has been an interruption to the usual flow of benefit income.
-Such payments are known as 'alignment' CLs.
+CLs were to be used not only to cover specific items needed in a financial crisis, but also to cover living expenses, for example, where there has been an interruption to the usual flow of benefit income.
+Such payments were known as 'alignment' CLs.
 One significant policy development was to allow applicants to make telephone applications as an alternative to written applications in 2002.

 The Social Fund review

 One of the reasons for the controversy surrounding the introduction of the discretionary Social Fund had been the initial plan to forego any appeal mechanism in favour of an internal management review of decision-making.
 During the later stages of the parliamentary passage of the legislation, the Government conceded to the increasing pressure for some kind of external, independent review, albeit one which differed from the tribunal appeal model that had been a hallmark of the British social security system since the 1930s.
-The Social Security Act 1986 created 'social fund inspectors' (SFIs) to undertake external reviews of the frontline 'decision-makers'(DMs) who made the initial determination on social fund applications.
+The Social Security Act 1986 created 'social fund inspectors' (SFIs) to undertake external reviews of the frontline 'decision-makers' (DMs) who made the initial determination on social fund applications.